amcginlay/eks-demos/doc/06-build-cluster/README.md

 You have already put your worker nodes into private subnets and port 22 is closed.
 This is good practice but what if you still require occasional remote access to these EC2 instances for diagnostic purposes.

-There follows the scripted equivalent of [this](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-systems-manager-vpc-endpoints/) knowledge base article which opens up your worker nodes to Systems Manager (SSM) Session Manager.
+Here's the scripted equivalent of [this](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-systems-manager-vpc-endpoints/) knowledge base article which opens up your worker nodes to Systems Manager (SSM) Session Manager.

 ```bash
 CLUSTER_NAME=${C9_PROJECT}